andygrunwald/TrendingGithub/README.md

 ## Motivation

 I love to discover new tools, new projects, new languages, new people who share the same passion like me, new coding best practices, new exciting ideas.
-And [i use twitter a lot](https://twitter.com/andygrunwald) and have to less time to check [trending repositories](https://github.com/trending) and [developers](https://github.com/trending/developers) on a daily basis.
+And [I use twitter a lot](https://twitter.com/andygrunwald) and have little time to check [trending repositories](https://github.com/trending) and [developers](https://github.com/trending/developers) on a daily basis.

 Why not combine both to save time, favorite projects and developers and spread them by retweets?